kos-lang/kos/doc/tutorial.md

 streams of bytes, such as file contents.

 A buffer is in many ways like an array, it works like an array in principle.
-However, unlike an array, a buffer only contains integer numbers within range 0 through 255, inclusive.
-Only integer numbers can be assigned to the buffer elements, and the assigned integers are bitwise anded with 255.
+However, unlike an array, a buffer only contains integer numbers from 0 through

-A buffer can be created from a string and a buffer can be converted back to a string.

-    var in_str  = "0123";
+255. Only integer numbers can be assigned to the buffer elements (floating-point numbers are converted to integers using round-to-zero mode).

+Attempt to write a value less than 0 or greater than 255 triggers an exception.

+To create a new buffer of size 100, filled with zeroes:

+    import lang;
-    var buf     = in_str.to_buffer(); // [ 0x30, 0x31, 0x32, 0x33 ]
+    var buf = new lang.buffer(100);
-    buf[1]      = 0x41;               // "A"
-    var out_str = buf.to_string();    // "0A23"

-Typically buffers are created when reading files or network sockets, but an empty buffer can also be created using the buffer constructor.
+To load a file:

-    import lang.Buffer;
+    import file;
-    var empty_buf    = new Buffer;
+    var buf = file.open("myfile").read();
-    var buf_from_str = new Buffer("abc");     // [ 0x61, 0x62, 0x63 ]
-    var buf_from_ary = new Buffer([1, 2, 3]); // [ 0x01, 0x02, 0x03 ]

 Exceptions
 ----------

 Generators
 ----------